When it comes to money, there are a few intense emotions most of us experience at some point that paralyse us financially.

 By taking care of myself first and flourishing, I can then turn around and help others.
 Giving back is fantastic, once you can comfortably and safely do so from a solid position.

 Each of these are ultimately useless emotions, and I’m personally done with wasting my time and headspace on them!
-We’ll be covering all of them – and much more – in my new course, Money Groove.
-Sign up below to get the lowdown.
+Find out how to conquer all of these – and much more – in my new course, Money Groove.

 *Part of Financially Savvy Saturdays on brokeGIRLrich.*